 According to the National Wildlife Federation (NWF), “having convenient supplies of clean water can make a huge difference to the survival of local wild species such as birds, butterflies, and small mammals, during times of extreme heat and drought.”

-Ensuring that the local critters in your neighborhood have access to clean water doesn’t mean using water excessively, but instead, keep the water in your birdbath clean and fresh.
+Ensuring that the local critters in your neighborhood have access to clean water doesn’t mean using water excessively, but instead, keeping the water in your birdbath clean and fresh.
 If you don’t have a birdbath at the moment, you can simply leave out a fresh bowl of water in the backyard.

 You can set up a drip jug near the birdbath to allow water to fall into the pool of water that is already there.
 The watery sound of the drops falling into the bath will attract birds and let them know that the water is there.